Gas, bloating, and constipation.

 If you have any of these symptoms PLUS the symptoms of SIBO then it’s worth checking a complete thyroid panel to ensure that hypothyroidism isn’t the CAUSE of your SIBO.

-The complete thyroid panel includes: TSH, Free T3, Free T4, Reverse T3, Sex hormone binding globulin and thyroid antibodies.
+The complete thyroid panel includes the TSH, Free T3, Free T4, Reverse T3, Sex hormone-binding globulin, and thyroid antibodies.